Syno: Structured Synthesis for Neural Operators

 We then compute the distance within each reshape group.
 We identify the \emph{helpful primitives} that will help in shape matching: reshape primitives (i.e., \prim{Merge}, \prim{Split}) which regroup dimensions, and 1-to-many primitives (i.e. \prim{Unfold}, \prim{Expand}) which eliminate dimensions.
-If the left-hand side and the right-hand side of the reshape group have the same size of domains, e.g., \texttt{\{s\textsuperscript{-1}*H, s*W\} and \texttt{\{H, W\}}} have domains of \texttt{H*W}, then we only need to regroup dimensions, using \prim{Split} and \prim{Merge}.
+If the left-hand side and the right-hand side of the reshape group have the same size of domains, e.g., \texttt{\{s\textsuperscript{-1}*H, s*W\}} and \texttt{\{H, W\}} have domains of \texttt{H*W}, then we only need to regroup dimensions, using \prim{Split} and \prim{Merge}.
 In this case we only need 2 steps: \texttt{[s\textsuperscript{-1}*H, s*W]} $\stackrel{\prim{Merge}}{\longleftarrow}$ \texttt{[s\textsuperscript{-1}*H, s, W]} $\stackrel{\prim{Split}\mathtt{(s)}}{\longleftarrow}$ \texttt{[H, W]}.
 We can prove a generalized conclusion of $\#lhs+\#rhs-2$ steps, where $\#lhs$ and $\#rhs$ are the numbers of dimensions in the left-hand and right-hand sides of the reshapes (both are 2 in this example).
-On the other hand, if the two sides have different sizes of domains, then at least one 1-to-many primitives is required, in which case totally $\#lhs+\#rhs-1$ steps are needed.
-Summing the steps required in all reshape groups yields an upper bound for shape distance.
-Then, all grouping schemes are enumerated, and backtracking is used to find the minimum of the upper bounds, which yields the final shape distance.
-The detailed algorithm and proof are provided in the appendix.
+On the other hand, if the two sides have different sizes of domains, then at least one 1-to-many primitive is required, counting as $1$ extra step.
+We sum up the bounds ($\#lhs+\#rhs-2$) of all the reshape groups, adding $1$ if the domain of the current shape is different from the desired shape, and use it as an upper bound for shape distance.
+Then, all grouping schemes are enumerated to find the minimum of the upper bounds, which yields the final shape distance.

-When the input involves repeated coordinates, e.g., \texttt{[C\textsubscript{in}, H, H]} for square images, we enumerate all possible permutations, allowing tensor transpose during final matching.
+When the desired shape involves repeated dimensions, e.g., \texttt{[C\textsubscript{in}, H, H]} for square images, we enumerate all possible permutations, allowing tensor transpose during the final matching.